symfony/symfony-docs/service_container/service_decoration.rst

             App\DecoratingMailer:
                 # overrides the App\Mailer service
-                # but that service is still available as App\DecoratingMailer.inner
+                # but that service is still available as ".inner"
                 decorates: App\Mailer

     .. code-block:: xml